The Program in Cultural Studies

 Senior Lecturer in the Cultural Studies Program and in the Department of Political Science

-Dr. Hochner’s research focuses on political representations.
+Dr. Hochner’s research focuses on political theory.

 02-5883173